dorbarker/voc-identify/readme.md

 A [snakemake](https://snakemake.readthedocs.io/en/stable/) workflow,
 `voc-identify.smk` is provided for convenience and easier parallel processing.

-It assumes your project directory is structured thusly:
+It requires that your project directory is structured thusly:

 ```
 .